srnirmal/learning-library/data-management-library/ahf/ahf-autoupgrade-upgrade/ahf-autoupgrade-upgrade.md

 ### Prerequisites (Optional)

-*List the prerequisites for this lab using the format below.
-Fill in whatever knowledge, accounts, etc. is needed to complete the lab.
-Do NOT list each previous lab as a prerequisite.*

 This lab assumes you have:
 * You need AHF installed user privileges or **root** access to run **getupgrade**, **setupgrade**, **unsetupgrade**, and **upgrade** commands.
 * **openssl** is needed for all platforms to support **autoupgrade**.
 If **openssl** is not present, then **autoupgrade** exits gracefully.

-*Below, is the "fold"--where items are collapsed by default.*

 ### Operating Systems Supported to Upgrade AHF Automatically